 You can complete the Agile Coach training both online and in a classroom course.
 Both have their advantages and disadvantages.
 Ultimately, the decisive factor is what can be best integrated into your everyday life.
 Online training offers the advantage of flexibility in terms of location and, if applicable, time.
 If you are a full-time professional, online education may be the only option available.

 There are online trainings where you can schedule the modules freely.
 As soon as you have completed one module, you start the next one.
 How long you need for this is up to you.
 Depending on the provider, the modules consist of written teaching material and/or teaching videos.
 At the end of each module, there is usually a test to check whether you have understood the content.

 There are also online trainings based on regular meetings (e.g. via Zoom).
 In this case, you are flexible in terms of location, but you must adhere to the Zoom deadlines.
 If you opt for face-to-face training, you will not have this flexibility, but you will benefit from face-to-face interaction.
 The latter cannot be completely replaced by online meetings.

 As mentioned before, it is a great advantage to already have some coaching experience if you decide to train as an Agile Coach.
 Our in-depth Greator Coach training offers the ideal basis for this.

-During the Greator Coach Training you will deal intensively with your emotions, Beliefs and behavioural patterns.
-To constantly promote your personal development and to know your own life goals are the main characteristics of a good coach.
+During the Greator Coach Training you will deal intensively with your emotions, Beliefs and behavioral patterns.
+To steadily promote your personality development and your own Life goals are the main characteristics of a good coach.
 In our training we give you the appropriate tools for this.

 The Greator Coach Training allows you maximum flexibility in terms of time and location.
 It is therefore perfect for working professionals.
 You will receive weekly high-quality online coaching videos, in which we teach you the topics and methods in a varied way.
 To repeat and consolidate what you have learned, you will receive a weekly digital workbook with a variety of tasks.